Complete guide to the Hatta Heritage Village

 You could try out camping in Hatta.
 It’s a unique and novel experience.
 Hatta Pools are also very popular.
 If you enjoy water sports, kayaking in Hatta is also an option.

-This wraps up our review of the Heritage Village in Hatta.
+This wraps up our review of the Dubai Hatta Heritage Village.
 For those planning a tour of the city, a trip to Dubai’s historical places is a must simply because it gives you an insight into the Emirati culture.
 The new-age Dubai is super exciting.
 However, old historical places also retain a certain charm.
 If you enjoy visiting such places, the Al Fahidi historical district merits a tour as well.
 This will give your tour a nice balance between the old and the new Dubai.

 Planning a Dubai tour?
 Visit MyBayut to learn more about all the historical places in Dubai and the UAE.